 - Pain in the penis

 Low-flow priapism can become a recurrent condition.
 When symptoms begin, involuntary erections may only last for a few minutes.
 But, over time, these erections occur more often and last longer.
 Symptoms of high-flow priapism are the same as low-flow priapism.
-The main difference
+The main difference is the absence of pain in high-flow priapism.

 Causes Of Priapism